 I plan to advocate for instructional time, space, materials and specialized faculty to promote maker learning at all levels of the school – to all stakeholders: the Board of Trustees, administrators, educators, faculty, parents and students.
 Promote related training opportunities not only for CAG educators but also for others in Guatemala.
 Tell the story of CAG’s journey through initial steps of maker learning to promote awareness and appreciation.”

 “This was a great experience.
-It was tough to commit to 4 full days in the start up week of school but I tried to balance this out.
-The scaffolding and input sessions that were carefully balanced with long chucks of open ended time to put the ideas into action, the range and variety of skills and materials that were the focus.
+It was tough to commit to 4 full days at the starting week of school but I tried to balance this out.
+The scaffolding and input sessions were carefully balanced with long chunks of open-ended time to put our ideas into action with a range and variety of skills and materials.
 I hope to make this a broader conversation with the teachers in my division.
 There are lots of opportunities for us to build Making into our work in the ECC that would be meaningful and purposeful and this workshop has inspired me to start this conversation with the team.